CM-Well/CM-Well/docs/API.TraversingOutboundAndInboundLinksWithXgAndYg.md

 Suppose we want to find PersonB, who is the grandparent of PersonA.
 We can determine this relationship by finding that the PersonA and PersonB infotons both point to PersonC, with the respective relationships of isChildOf and isParentOf.
 However, we can do this even if the PersonC infoton doesn't exist, that is, only its URI exists and appears in the fields of PersonA and PersonB.

-CM-Well tolerates this situation when applying **xg/yg** filters.
+CM-Well tolerates this situation when applying **yg** filters.
 That is, it skips over such "ghost" infotons as long as their URIs satisfy the relationship defined in the filter.

 If, on the other hand, if you want to constrain your query to return only results for which the intermediate infoton *does* exist, you can do this by adding a filter on the intermediate infoton's fields.
 For example: